Data view

 Note: administrator user can restrict/force the visualization mode so that visitor users cannot change it.
 For example he may set the usage of the search mode and prevent visitor users from switching to hierarchical mode (see here).

-When the Search based mode is activated, the Concept panel is empty (it will not show the usual concept tree) and it allows users to reach a desired concept only by means the search feature.
+When the Search based mode is activated, the Concept panel is empty (it will not show the usual concept tree) and it allows users to reach a desired concept only by using the the search function.

 Ontology View

-The Class panel is splitted in two vertical sections: the top one shows the class tree, while the bottom one eventually shows the instances of the selected class.
+The Class panel is divided into two vertical sections: the top section displays the class tree, while the bottom section displays the instances of the selected class, if any.

 The visualization of the class tree can be slightly customized clicking on the "gear" button on the top-right corner of the panel.